 Common examples of this are calls pretending to be from Microsoft saying you have a virus and they need to get on your computer.
 Once logged on via a website, they will steal your personal data from the machine.

-Another common one is claiming to be from telecoms companies like BT & Virgin, they need payment or will cut your phone off.
-Then can they make your phone line appear dead which convinces people who then pay up – and find their account or credit card has been wiped out then.
+Another common one is claiming to be from telecoms companies like BT & Virgin asking for payment or will cut your phone off.
+Then, they make your phone line appear dead which convinces people to pay up and find their account or credit card has been wiped.

 What can you do to protect yourself.